-Thus, in rebuilding the master schedule, our first priority has been to ensure that we provide students with access to the courses we consider to be primary–and to better manage enrollment in these courses.
+Thus, in rebuilding the master schedule, our first priority was to ensure that we provided students with access to the courses we consider to be primary–and to better manage enrollment in these courses.

-A related goal has been to more judiciously schedule our elective offerings (courses not designated part of our “core”) at times and in modalities that complement our primary offerings while not undermining the viability of these “electives” as a whole.
-In some cases this has meant developing new rotations for certain courses; in some cases this has meant significantly scaling back our offerings in particular areas, as well as being more conscientious in developing new courses.
+A related goal was to more judiciously schedule our elective offerings (courses not designated part of our “core”) at times and in modalities that complemented our primary offerings while not undermining the viability of these “electives” as a whole.
+In some cases this meant developing new rotations for certain courses; in some cases this meant significantly scaling back our offerings in particular areas, as well as being more conscientious in developing new courses.

-A third goal has been to critically examine how we utilize the entire scheduling template, and specifically, to more carefully distribute the courses we offer in “prime time” and across the schedule.
-This includes “blocking” our offerings in the evenings and at our regional centers.
-For example, we have expanded our use of 8-week offerings to provide students with what we call “Perfect Pairings”–two course sequences taught by the same teacher in the same rooms and times.
+A third goal was to critically examine how we utilized the entire scheduling template, and specifically, to more carefully distribute the courses we offered in “prime time” and across the schedule.
+This included “blocking” our offerings in the evenings and at our regional centers.
+For example, we expanded our use of 8-week offerings to provide students with what we call “Perfect Pairings”–two course sequences taught by the same teacher in the same rooms and times.
 These accelerated “pairings” have become increasingly popular, with students remarking that they appreciate being able to “knock out” some of their required courses more quickly with the benefit of a consistent schedule.

-These efforts have resulted in a leaner, more functional schedule.
-In a single year we have drastically improved our fill-rates across all modalities, and faculty and students alike find the new schedule easier to understand and navigate.
+These efforts resulted in a leaner, more functional schedule.
+In a single year we drastically improved our fill-rates across all modalities, and faculty and students alike found the new schedule easier to understand and navigate.